Syudagye/leftwm-sunset/README.md

 Derived from the [Soothe theme](https://github.com/b4skyx/leftwm-soothe)

-**This theme is not configured for mult-monitor setup, cuz i don't have one :v**
+**This theme is not configured for multi-monitor setup, cuz i don't have one :v**

 ## Screenshots